Nikon D40X vs Panasonic L10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D40X and Panasonic Lumix DMC- L10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D40X and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the D40X and the L10 have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the L10 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D40X and L10 can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Panasonic L10 Manual.

 So what conclusions can be drawn?
 Is the Nikon D40X better than the Panasonic L10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.